dsfaccini/filebundler/README.md

 For the record it seems like a great tool and I invite you to check it out.
 It offers lots of other functionality, like diffs and code trees.

 ## Result
 Since I didn't find any other tool I decided to build FileBundler.
 Its main feature is bundling files together into reusable topics to prompt LLMs and review token usage.
-We currently use word count as a proxy for token usage.
-Computing token count directly on the app is a planned feature but not yet implemented.
-You can use a utility like [tokencounter.org](https://tokencounter.org/) or [openai's tokenizer](https://platform.openai.com/tokenizer) for better estimates in the meantime!
+We currently use tiktoken with the [cl100k_base](https://github.com/openai/tiktoken) model to estimate token count, but you can may a utility like [tokencounter.org](https://tokencounter.org/) to estimate token usage for other models or [openai's tokenizer](https://platform.openai.com/tokenizer) to compare estimates.

 # Useful references
 - [anthropic's prompt library](https://docs.anthropic.com/en/prompt-library)